First impressions? you ask. Why just first impressions?

 So when the Inciting Incident occurs, all poor Henry can do is run, and his primary goal is to Not Bleed Out Until You Reach the Next Town.

 The game, overall, plays beautifully.
 I had some trouble with the controls, mostly because they mimicked what I consider first-person shooter controls (using the shoulder buttons to fire, etc.), which I’m not used to using.
 But they were responsive and the sword combat controls were, while not “intuitive,” as realistic as one can get from behind the safety of a television screen.
-Being able to line up strikes and feint were fantastic usages of the control scheme.
+Being able to line up strikes and feint were fantastic ideas, even though they did seem clumsy and the right analogue stick was responsible for moving the camera and half-heartedly trying to interpret the direction in which you wanted to swing your sword.

 At first, I was befuddled by the leveling system, because sometimes the tutorial text shows up on the side of the screen while Henry is engaged in something else and I missed a lot of text-reading, but the leveling system is pretty simple: do things to gain experience points in that area.
 Do you want to be a master swordsman?
 Train with the local guard-captain.
 Do you want to be an archer?
 Go practice at the range.
 Do you want to be a bard?
 Well, you’d better travel to the town that has a scholar that will teach you how to read, first!